mattdeva/number-sums-solver/README.md

 See demo for more detail.

 # Future development
-None other than code cleaning and any related tweaks to stuff.
-Maybe a GUI at some point.
+Most likely wont get back to this until at least March..
+But when if/when I do, uploading pictures with colors needs to be tested more.
+Code cleaning and any related tweaks to stuff.
+May need to update comments and docstrings if I come back and confused.